hilderonny/salesforce-covid/README.md

 This project is meantioned for every organization which has international relations and want to have actual data about the COVID-19 virus status of the countries of its business relationships.

+## Technologies

+As map resource [Leaflet.js](https://leafletjs.com/) is used.
+For the implementation I followed [this article](https://www.forcetalks.com/blog/introduction-of-leaflet-map-in-salesforce-lightning-component/) and [these hints](https://salesforce.stackexchange.com/a/254218) and [this doc](https://developer.salesforce.com/docs/component-library/bundle/lightning-platform-resource-loader/documentation).